Thomas C. Ayers's Collection

 Description:

 Duplexes.
 Here is a photo by Marion H. Myers that was taken near Pinecroft, Pennsylvania, in 1942.
-Shown here is Pennsylvania Railroad engine #6110, a T-1 (4-4-4-4) "Duplex" built by the Baldwin Locomotive Works during April of 1942 and retired in December of 1953 after just 11 years of revenue service.
+Shown here is Pennsylvania Railroad engine #6110, a T-1 (4-4-4-4) "Duplex" built by the Baldwin Locomotive Works during April of 1942 and retired in December of 1953 after just 11 years of service.
 (Gift from Brad Mann.)

 Photo Date: